-Why don’t teen moms in Kenya return to school despite the school re-entry policies that allow them to do so?
+Why don’t pregnant schoolgirls in Kenya, who then become teen moms return to school despite the school re-entry policies that allow them to do so?
 I talked to a few teenage mothers who haven’t gone back to school and they share their reasons why.
 I bring you their stories in this article.

 By Maryanne W. Waweru

 Dayana* is an 18-year-old mother of a nine-month-old.
 She found out she was pregnant while in Form 2 student at a mixed public secondary school in her Kibera neighbourhood.

 “I would vomit and feel sick all day long.
 I’d also be very moody and irritable.
 I remember struggling to keep my secret from fellow students and teachers, and at the same time being mortified about my parents finding out.
 There was so much going on with me mentally, physically, and emotionally that I could no longer concentrate in class.
 Going to school was only complicating my life,” she says.

 When she was three months pregnant, Dayana abandoned her studies.
 When her parents learnt about the pregnancy, they didn’t pressure her to return to class.
 After delivering her son, her parents continued to support her, but the support did not extend to her baby.

 “My parents provided me with food and shelter, so I didn’t need to stress about that.
 However, when it came to buying diapers and clothes for my son, his clinic expenses and financing his other needs, my parents told me to sort that out by myself.”

 When her son turned six months, and with his expenses increasing, Dayana chose to move in with his father, a 23-year-old casual laborer.
 It has been three months of married life for this teenager, and ‘so far so good’ she says.

 Vulnerability of teenage mothers